gin0115/Functional_Plugin/readme.md

-# A Functional, Elm-ish inspired WordPress Plugin
+# A Functional PHP, Elm-ish inspired WordPress Plugin

 Thats a mouthful but I cant think of a better explanation for this plugin.
 Built around the PinkCrab Function Contrutors library and extended with a range of HTML functions.